-When you decide to start the journey of becoming a better photographer, there are several things to take into consideration, such as:
+When you decide to start the journey of becoming a better photographer, there are several daily exercises to take into consideration, such as:

 a) Equipment: as long as your skills are developing, you will be able to use equipment meant for professional users.
 Even if some tend to believe that it’s best to start out with high-end photography equipment, that rule doesn’t apply – you will just be wasting your money if you buy something you don’t have any clue how to use properly.